Nurses' notification of and application for permission to establish relations with companies

-6. Search the list of nurses who have a relationship with a companyThe Danish Medicines Agency publishes information about nurses who have a relationship with a company:
+6. Search the list of nurses who have a relationship with a companyThe Danish Medicines Agency publishes information about nurses´ relationships with a companies:

 In this list, you can search for medical device companies covered by the rules on relationships.

-Please note that the list may not show all companies covered by the rules.
+Please note that the lists may not show all companies covered by the rules.

 8. Report changes